lenzlee/readmeGenerator/result/README.md

         To install dependencies, run the command: npm i

         ## Usage
-        description of how the user can use the repo goes here
+        Description of how the user can use this repo goes here

         ## License
         This repository is licensed under the MIT license.

         ## Contributing
-        instructions to contribute go here
+        Steps to contribute information go here

         ## Tests
         To run tests, run the command: npm run tests